Basic Information

 If the Fury starts teleporting around but you saw none of these tells above even though you had him on screen, it’s doing the movement action.
 It just teleports around trying to get to a better position to start its offense.
 There are no attacks in this sequence.

 When you start dealing damage to a Fury after you have created an opening, it only allows you to land a set amount of hits before its defenses kick in and it teleports away.
-This ability is what draws the fight out since it has very low HP.
+This ability is what draws the fight out since it has very low defense.
 Therefore it is very important to be conscious of this hit counter, and try to strike with attacks that are strong, but also have a low number of hits.

 In this case, if it enters Devil Trigger the added armor hits kind of helps you, because you can deal a bit more damage before it wants to teleport away.